 At the local Soto Zen temple which I use to attend, the Buddhists practitioners chant sutras which are Roman-lettered transliterations of Japanese.
 Almost none of these Americans know Japanese and so have no idea what they are reading.
 And worse than that, the translated Japanese is itself just transliterations of the archaic Chinese — so even Japanese speakers don’t know what it means.
 In other words, these Zen practitioners chant complete nonsense.

 At the Hindu temple I visited last week, the priests and many worshipers chanted the Ganesh Purana.
 There are two temples in town: one visited mainly by North Indians and this one visited by those from the South.
 And at this temple the main spoken language is Tamil (a non-Indo-European Dravidian language).
 Tamil is unrelated to Sanskrit yet the the Ganesh Purana is written in Sanskrit (not Tamil).
-Since Tamil and Sanskrit use different scripts, these Hindu worshipers chanted in a Tamil which was merely a nonsense transliteration of ancient Sanskrit (which itself is a dead language).
+Since Tamil and Sanskrit use different scripts, these Hindu worshipers chanted in a Tamil script nonsense transliteration of ancient Sanskrit (which itself is a dead language and unknown to the chanters).
 So like the Buddhists in their temple, these Hindu worshipers chant complete nonsense.
 They have no idea what they are reading.

 See a pattern?
 But please don’t think I am just picking on Asians.
 It is not just Buddhist and Hindus who are drawn toward nonsense.
 A Catholic Church here in town still brags of doing its Mass in Latin — a language precious few of the worshipers understand at all.
 Protestants are equally drawn to the mystique of ancient original languages in their awe-filled admirance of Greek, as my post describes here.